 Our icon is inspired by Picasso's Guernica where Woman carries the torch of hope above the carnage and by other artists such as Erte and Otsuka whose women have thrown off the yoke of cultural constraints.
 She moves forward with hope and courage.

 The original Women For was founded in Los Angeles in 1964.
 Modeled after this effective and influential organization, Women For: Orange County opened its doors in 1984.
-Known for informative meetings, citizen activism and candidate support, Women For: Orange County proudly carries forward this legacy.
+Known for informative meetings, citizen activism, Women For: Orange County proudly carries forward this legacy.